 The virus can be spread as easily as the common cold through uncovered coughs or sneezes from those infected, saliva, contact with others that have the virus.

-Since the virus still remains partially unknown to doctors and scientists, and there is no current preventative vaccination, one of the most common measures has been quarantining people with the disease.
+Since the virus still remains partially unknown to doctors and scientists, and there is no current preventative vaccination, and there will likely not be one widely available until 2021.
+One of the most common measures taken to prevent spreading the virus has been the quarantining of people with the disease.

-However, quarantining can lead to the spread of the virus, such as the Diamond Princess cruise ship passengers.
-705 cases of the coronavirus stemmed from at least one person on that ship being infected, which led to a quarantining of the ship.
-Four passengers on the ship died as of Feb.
-27.
+However, quarantining can lead to the spread of the virus, such as the case of the Diamond Princess cruise ship passengers.
+712 cases of the coronavirus stemmed from at least one person on that ship being infected, which led to a quarantining of the ship.
+12 passengers on the ship died as of April 16.
+644 have recovered.

 In terms of preventing the spread of the disease, the World Health Organization recommends regular hand-washing, covering mouth and nose when coughing/sneezing, thoroughly cooking meat and eggs, and minimizing contact with people who are infected with the virus.